 Note - tire width is not the same as tread contact patch width!
 Tire section width is measured at the widest point when mounted on a specific design (test sizing) wheel.
 Contact patch width varies by tire model and even size because they have different sidewall shapes and tread patterns for different sizes.
 Tire contact patch size also varies according to loading (weight on that corner) and tire pressure.
 Two different models or aspect ratios of the same tire with the same section width may have different "actual widths".
 This will result in actual clearance being slightly off what is calculated here.
 For example, one tire could be constructed to have a square sidewall profile where the entire width is tread and the other could have a rounder sidewall profile where only 75% of the width is tread.
 Look at the tire in person or find the specs online before buying a tire.

 Offset is the distance in millimeters from the mounting surface of the wheel hub to the centerline of the wheel width.
 It's usually marked as ET or Einpresstiefe (German for insertion depth or press in depth).
 To the right is a cutaway diagram that should help explain it.
 If you play with the calculator it will show you how inside clearance changes according to positive/negative offset, wheel width, and spacers.
-Wheel hub spacers will increase offset and make the wheels poke out.
-Always make sure the lug bolts/studs are long enough when using spacers.
+Wheel hub spacers will make the wheels poke out.
+Subtract the spacer thickness from positive offset and add the spacer thickness to the absolute value of negative offset when manually calculating their effect.
+Always make sure the lug bolts or studs are long enough when using spacers.

 If the offset is wrong the wheel could interfere with the brake calipers, rotors, brake or fuel lines, the suspension, or the fenders.
 Inner wheel clearance depends on spoke and wheel design as well.
 Tire choice also effects if the wheel/tire combo will fit on the car.
 If it sticks out too far then handling characteristics will change and the tires will fling road debris all over the sides and behind the car.
 Wider wheels may require a change in offset due to clearance.